 Patagonia Infant Capilene® Set

-This versatile two-piece baby baselayer set is made of moisture-managing 88% polyester/12% spandex blend that's cozy and warm, has a sueded back, wicking finish.
+This versatile, two-piece baby baselayer set is made of a moisture-managing 88% polyester/12% spandex blend that’s cozy and warm, and has a sueded back and wicking finish.
 Fair Trade Certified™ sewing.

 - Bodysuit has lap shoulders for easy on/off